akdeb/Elato-Local/README.md

 ## 🛡️ Safety Considerations

 AI systems (local or cloud) are not perfect.
-This project is built with privacy in mind, but there are still important limitations:
+This project is built with data privacy and safety in mind, but there are still important limitations:

 - **Hallucinations**: LLM and TTS models can give incorrect or misleading answers.
 This should not be treated as a source of truth.
 - **Inappropriate outputs**: Adversarial or ambiguous prompts can sometimes produce unsafe responses.